Planning a visit and want to know what to see on the Isle of Skye? Read on!

 Visiting Skye in a motorhome or campervan

-I have visited Skye several times in the past, but most recently we were in a motorhome and on the last occasion a campervan.
+I have visited Skye many times in the past, but in recent years we were in a motorhome and on the last occasion a campervan.
 Motorhomes and campervans are extremely popular ways to explore Skye, but it is worth noting that some of the roads on Skye are single track and can be quite busy at popular landmarks.
 Manoeuvring a large vehicle can prove difficult at these times.
 When we took the motorhome, we also had Scooty MacScootface, the tiny Honda Vision scooter which fits in the back of the motorhome.
 This was perfect for the single track roads on Skye and meant that we did not have to take the motorhome out once we had made camp.
-The small VW campervan was this easier on the narrow roads.
+The small VW campervan was easier on the narrow roads.

 Campsites on Skye